| General | Trainees (students) | Trainers | Testing | Training days and resources | High school administration

 What are my responsibilities as the School Representative?

-The School Representative's responsibilities include being knowledgeable about the program, to attend Orientation (Induction) sessions with your students, follow the Alberta Education Off-Campus Education policy, administer your school’s fee procedure, assist the Regional Coordinator in the scheduling of tests, promote the program within your school, communicate regularly with the Trainees in your school, assign course marks for your students and arrange for the Trainees to receive appropriate credits from Alberta Education.
+The School Representative's responsibilities include being knowledgeable about the program, to attend Orientation (Induction) sessions with your students, follow the Alberta Education Off-Campus Policy to administer your school’s fee procedure, assist the Regional Coordinator in the scheduling of tests, promote the program within your school, communicate regularly with the Trainees in your school, assign course marks for your students and arrange for the Trainees to receive appropriate credits from Alberta Education.

 What does Alberta Education require in order for a High School student to become a Trainee in the Green Certificate program?